 This analysis informed the design and development of the Learning Acceleration course (Case Study #1).

-Storyboard and script for Case Study #3: Online Anti-Plagiarism Course
+Storyboard and script for the Rapid Prototyping example above: Online Anti-Plagiarism Course

-My experience as a classroom teacher provided frequent opportunities to dive into project based learning, improving engagement through gamification and interactive lesson design.
+My experience as a classroom teacher provided frequent opportunities to dive into project based learning, improving learner engagement through gamification, and interactive lesson design.

 Below are a few samples.
 You can find my full library of instructional resources at Teachers Pay Teachers.